gfandada/gserver/README.md

 # gserver
 ```
 This project aims to provide a solution for real-time message flow.
 You can create GameServer or others, with gserver.
-The communication protocol is based on Websocket.
+The communication protocol of GateWay has supported Tcp and Websocket.
 ```
 ### Installation
 ```